Becoming a Host County

 Planning an Alice in Dairyland finals

-in 2021 the 74th Alice in Dairyland Finals will be in Dunn county
+74th Alice in Dairyland Finals

-& in 2022 the 75th Alice in Dairyland Finals will be in Dane County!
+75th Alice in Dairyland Finals

-Q: Who plans the Alice in Dairyland Finals?
+Who plans the Alice in Dairyland Finals?

 Each final event is planned by a dedicated group of volunteers based in the host county.
 The core group of volunteers, referred to as the Steering Committee, is most often made up of community members who represent a wide range of partner organizations with an interest in promoting agriculture in the host county.
-This could include groups such as Dairy Promotions, UW extension offices, FFA groups, local/regional Chamber of Commerce groups, media & communications businesses, agricultural businesses, and economic and tourism development groups, or individuals such as Alice Alumni, business owners, or community leaders.
+This could include groups such as Dairy Promotions, UW extension offices, FFA groups, local/regional Chamber of Commerce groups, media and communications businesses, agricultural businesses, and economic and tourism development groups, or individuals such as Alice Alumni, business owners, or community leaders.
 A Wisconsin Department of Agriculture employ Co-Chairs the Steering committee.
 The Steering Committee normally meets monthly as a large group, and as needed in Sub-committees for 18 months prior to the finals.
 The Steering Committee is responsible for the planning and implementation of the event.

 How many volunteers are needed for planning a finals event?

-Q: How much does it cost to host an Alice in Dairyland finals?
+How much does it cost to host an Alice in Dairyland finals?

 We recommend the committee raise at least $25,000 to host a finals event.
 Most planning committees work with a local non-profit willing to serve as a fiscal agent to help manage their funds.
 The committee solicits donations from local business, civic leaders, and association to support the event.
 In kind donations of goods and services can be utilized to help offset costs of the event.
 The overall budget depends on the decisions the planning committees make for venue, food, lodging etc.

-Q: Why should we host the Alice in Dairyland finals?
+Why should we host the Alice in Dairyland finals?

 Hosting the Alice in Dairyland finals can bring statewide media attention to your county, as well as driving local interest in the agricultural businesses that call your county home.
 Throughout the year proceeding your event the current Alice in Dairyland will travel monthly to the host county to participate in special events, agricultural tours, and media interviews.
 Alice will utilize her statewide platform to speak about host county events, companies and the finals throughout the year as well.
 This can include print, radio, and television interviews, as well as on social media.

-Q: How do we apply to become a host county?
+How do we apply to become a host county?